brminnick/XamList/README.md

 ### 10. Configure API URL for Mobile App

-1. In [APIService.cs](https://github.com/brminnick/XamList/blob/master/XamList/Services/APIService.cs#L31), change the APIUrl to match the SQL Server URL
+1. In [APIService.cs](https://github.com/brminnick/XamList/blob/master/XamList/Services/APIService.cs#L31), change the value of `APIUrl` to match the SQL Server URL
    - The address for the one I created in this tutorial is https://xamlistdatabaseserver.database.windows.net/